syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ---
 layout: post
 title: Resource in scheduler | WPF| Syncfusion
-description: WPF scheduler resource grouping allows to define resources that can be assigned to appointments in day,week,work week and timeline views
+description: WPF scheduler resource grouping allows to define resources that can be assigned to appointments in day, week, work week and timeline views
 platform: WPF
 control: SfScheduler
 documentation: ug